vipgugr/BCDSAR/README.md

 # BCDSAR
-Variational Bayesian Blind Color Deconvolution of Histopathological Images See exampleSAR.m for an use case over a single H&E image
+Variational Bayesian Blind Color Deconvolution of Histopathological Images.\
+See exampleSAR.m for an use case over a single H&E image

 Full reference:\